kiwix/borg-backup/README.md

 This command is intended to be run from your local machine so you don't have to insert your credentials on any other system.

-This tool is **interactive** and will ask for your Bitwarden master password and your BorgBase token (both you should have created in *Accounts setup*).
+This tool is **interactive** and will ask for your Bitwarden master API ClientID, API Secret, password and your BorgBase token (both you should have created in *Accounts setup*).

 ```sh
 docker run -it kiwix/borg-backup setup-new-repo \